jlafer/flexsim/README.md

   - Task attributes set during task arrival are no longer overwritten at task completion.
 ### 0.0.3
 - If the `valueProps` property for an instance of a value prop is omitted from your `domain.json` file, the `genconfig` script will evenly generate all of the values in the prop's `values` array.
+- The capacity of all workers for each channel can be specified in the domain file, using the `baseCapacity` property for each value in the `channel` prop's (only) instance.